Lost your License key?

 Hello, blog readers!

 This is my first blog post for Balsamiq.
-Anyone who's worked with me knows that I have been a user and fan of Balsamiq Mockups since the beginning, so I am super excited to be a part of this awesome team.
+Anyone who's worked with me knows that I have been a user and fan of Balsamiq since the beginning, so I am super excited to be a part of this awesome team.